Opal card: Contactless payments

-Opal Digital Card
+Opal digital

-On 8 December 2020, registrations opened to trial an Opal Digital Card where the Opal Card is loaded onto mobile devices such as phones and watches, which can then be used to tap on/tap off, instead of using a physical card.
-This is available for Adult Opal fares only, initially on Apple and Samsung devices with Android 8.0 or later, with Google devices to be added at a later date.
-The trial which will run for 12 months, is limited to 10,000 users.
-It can not be used on OpalPay services or park & ride.
+On 8 December 2020, registrations opened to trial an Opal digital card where the Opal card was loaded onto mobile devices such as phones and watches, which could then be used to tap on/tap off, instead of using a physical card.
+This was available for Adult Opal fares only, initially on Apple and Samsung devices with Android 8.0 or later, with Google devices added at a later date.
+The trial which ran for 12 months, was limited to 10,000 users.
+It could not be used on OpalPay services or park & ride.
 The trial ended, with all trial cards disabled and refunded, on 12 December 2021.

 Fares

+Fare types

 Opal integrates ticketing on all modes of public transport; however, it does not fully integrate fares.
 The fare types for reusable cards and contactless payments are metro/train, bus/light rail and ferry.
 All modes except ferries offer separate peak period and off-peak fares.
 All fares are calculated based on the distance travelled and are for single trips only.
 Opal's non-reusable single trip tickets use the same mode groupings as the standard fares but offer no off-peak fares and are more expensive than the equivalent standard fare.

 The following tables list Opal fares: